giovanni-iannaccone/eikon/CONTRIBUTING.md

 4. Push your changes to your fork.
 5. Create a pull request to the main repository.

-Read <a href="/docs/">documentation</a> to know more about the actual implementation of WebWeaver
+Read <a href="/docs/">documentation</a> to know more about the actual implementation of raccoon

 ## 👨‍💻 Development guidelines
 - **Modularity**: functions should be small and focused on a single responsibility